zhouzypaul/m1-setup/README.md

 # m1-setup
-installing popular libraries on apple silicon
+Here are some of the fixes that helped in install popular ML/RL libraries on apple silicon.

 ## tensorflow: